Qianqianye/LaLoDa/README.md

 # LaLoDa

 > LaLoDa: Latitude-Longitude-Data.
-This is a collection of Lat-Lon data about physical places which send unexpected messages to the world.
+LaLoDa is a collection of Lat-Lon data about physical places which send unexpected messages to the world.
 This project is an experiment trying to translate space and data to tangible media.

 ![demo](/demo.png)